 Field-hunting tip

-Look in placer deposits, alluvial gravels country — that is the host setting where sorosite typically forms.
+Look in placer deposits, alluvial gravels country, the host setting where sorosite typically forms.
 If you start seeing cassiterite, stannite, native tin in float, you are in the right ground.
 Field specimens usually show a massive, anhedral grains habit, so train your eye for that shape before scanning the outcrop.